Doggy style! Japan’s Most Pampered Pooches!

 Harajuku Girls in Tokyo

 Before my visit to Asia’s most eccentric country, the only pups that I’d seen dressed in clothing belonged to ‘It girls’ or American celebrities.
-You know the ones, Paris Hilton and her gang.
+You know the ones, Paris Hilton and her glittery gang.

 This all changed in Japan.
 Most of the owners of pampered pooches were just regular people of all ages, usually wearing rather understated clothing.
 It’s a common occurence to see an old Japanese man shuffling along with three teeny weeny pooches all dressed up in fluffy pink onesies.